Important Pilgrimage General Information

 *If your pilgrimage group speaks only a language other than English, please notify the pilgrimage coordinator of this fact in advance.

-We ask that you please unload all pilgrims in the big parking lot near the Divine Mercy statue.
+We ask that you please enter at the Pine Street entrance and unload all pilgrims in the big parking lot near the Divine Mercy statue.
 To keep everyone safe, please do not load or unload pilgrims in front of the Shrine chapel.
 Due to Massachusetts state law, buses are not allowed to idle for more than 5 minutes or however long it takes for pilgrims to disembark.

-It is very important that the group coordinator has the cell phone number of the bus driver as well as each pilgrim on the trip.
+- It is very important that the group coordinator has the cell phone number of the bus driver as well as that of each pilgrim on the trip.

 The Shrine chapel is surprisingly small!
 On busy days, all services will be held outside at the Mother of Mercy Outdoor Shrine.
 Please prepare accordingly for this possibility (see “weather” section below).